Engineer-Moises/Engineer-Moises/README.md

 - 👋 Hi, I’m @Engineer-Moises
 - 👀 I’m student in Universidad Juarez Autonoma de Tabasco
-- 🌱 I’m currently learning lenguaje C
+- 🌱 I’m currently learning lenguage C

 <!---
 Engineer-Moises/Engineer-Moises is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.